belgattitude/httpx/packages/plain-object/docs/api/functions/isPlainObject.md

 isPlainObject(Promise.resolve({})); // ❌
 isPlainObject(Object.create({}));   // ❌
 isPlainObject(new (class Cls {}));  // ❌

+// ⚠️ Edge cases
+//
+// 👇 globalThis isn't properly portable across all JS environments
+//

-isPlainObject(globalThis);          // ❌
+isPlainObject(globalThis);          // ✅ with Bun ❌ otherwise (browser, Nodejs, edge, cloudflare)

+// 👇 Static built-in classes aren't properly checked.
+This is a trade-off
+//    to maintain the best performance and size.
+If you need to check for these,
+//    use a custom type guard.
+But in most cases, you won't need to check for these
-// ✅👇 Note that static built-in classes are treated as plain objects
+//    as the probability of writing a code that receives these as plain objects is low.
-//    check for `isStaticBuiltInClass` to exclude if needed

-isPlainObject(Math);                // ✅
-isPlainObject(JSON);                // ✅
-isPlainObject(Atomics);             // ✅
+//    and probably indicates an issue in your code.

+isPlainObject(Math);                // ⚠️✅ return true, but Math is not a plain object isPlainObject(JSON);                // ⚠️✅ return true, but JSON is not a plain object isPlainObject(Atomics);             // ⚠️✅ return true, but Atomics is not a plain object isPlainObject(Reflect);             // ⚠️✅ return true, but Reflect is not a plain object
 ```